aschetter/statabase/README.md

 ## STATaBase

 Description: A Rails-based API used to measure the value of NBA players by comparing their statistics against their salaries.
-The information is scraped from the web, and compiled into a database for Ajax calls.
+The information is scraped from the web, and compiled into a database for HTTP requests.

 If a player plays on more than one team in a given season, the online database only showed the player's whole salary on one team and none on the other(s).
 To best calculate a player's value, the data was normalized to show a player's relative salary earned playing on a given team.
 This was adjusted by totaling the percentage of season games a player played for a given team and multiplying it by his total salary.